-We do a lot on our computers now.
-For example, we create Word documents, design websites, store photos and do hundreds of other tasks that can be achieved with technology.
+We do countless tasks on our computers each day.
+We create Word documents, design websites, store photos, talk to friends and family, send emails and much, much more.
 Tap or click here for six smart things to do with your old computer.

 You also save many things to your computer.
 There’s a good chance you’ll want to delete those files someday or even completely erase your hard drive for a fresh start.
 But what’s the best way to do that?

-WhiteCanyon was a great option for those looking to delete files, but it’s shutting down the program.
+WhiteCanyon was a great option for those looking to delete files, but it’s gone now.
 However, the Komando IT Team has found some alternatives.
 Here are three tools to delete files and completely erase your hard drive.

 If you are looking for a secure tool to remove sensitive files from your computer without destroying the operating system (OS), this is the product for you.
 Eraser allows to schedule out files to be deleted ahead of time and even has an easy drag and drop feature.